rexrainbow/phaser3-rex-notes/docs/docs/shape-circularprogress.md

 - `thickness` : `0` ~ `1`, thickness of circular bar.
 Default value is `0.2` (`0.2*radius`)
 - `startAngle` : Start angle of circular bar, in radians.
 Default value is 270 degrees.
 - `anticlockwise` : Set `true` to put anticlockwise circular bar.
 Default value is `false`.
+- `iterations` : Iterations of curve, set larger value to get more smooth rendering result.
+Default value is `128`.
 - `value` : `0` ~ `1`, progress value.
 Default is `0`.
 - `easeValue` : Parameters of easing value.
     - `easeValue.duration` : Duration of value easing, default is `0` (no easing).